 But Is Good Writing Still Relevant Online?

-And providing well-crafted, informational, and educational content online is where the future of online content and marketing is headed.
-Analysts and ever-more sophisticated search algorithms are beginning to realize that poorly written and terse content is, thankfully, not the kind of content people are really looking for online anymore.
+Providing well-crafted, informational, and educational material online is where the future of content marketing is headed.
+Analysts and ever-more sophisticated search algorithms are beginning to realize that poorly written and terse content is, thankfully, not the kind of content people are actually looking for online anymore.
 More and more, people are searching for well-developed and thoughtful writing, especially when they have a specific need.
 In a study of over 20,000 keywords, for example, results showed that the average length for all of the top 10 search engine results was over 2,000 words.
 Other research indicates that using long-form content increases conversions by 30 to 40 percent.
 Furthermore, long-form content consistently gets more traction on social media.

 Thus, while the short history of the Internet Age has been one of even shorter attention spans, fragmented information, and diffusion, the future looks a bit brighter as we begin to harness the power of the Internet for the creation and promotion of original content that informs and fosters dialogue—content whose creation requires a mastery of the written word.

 And that mastery isn’t developed or edified by skimming through and skipping across the types of shallow content that have traditionally been thrown together to gain high (and mostly meaningless) click rates in order to reap advertising dollars.
 That mastery is derived from deep reading.
 After all, everyone’s reading and writing skills need to be acquired.
 They’re not innate like our ability to speak.
 And just like other acquired skills, deliberate practice is crucial for not only maintenance, but improvement.
 In one study performed by researchers at Liverpool University, for example, the more difficult and complex a reading task was, the more involved a person’s brain became.
 And other studies indicate that deep reading makes people smarter: regular readers have larger vocabularies, more world knowledge, and better abstract reasoning skills.